Experienced Business Analyst Interview Questions and Answers

 An assumption is an influencing factor on the solution, you think to be true, but it may or may not be accurate.
 E.g. for an application with an online payment facility, it is assumed that the network is available throughout.
 Or any required third-party interface details will be provided by the customers.

 A constraint is an influencing factor that imposes limitations on the solution.
 There are three parameters creating the constraints in software development: Schedule, Resource, and Quality.
-The organization defines the most and least valued parameter for its software development (or project management).
+The organization defines the most and least valued parameters for its software development (or project management).
 Generally, two parameters are picked up, and the third acts accordingly.

 E.g. In an agile iteration, timelines of a deliverable is a constraint to do full regression testing after the changes are implemented or limited resource is a constraint when assigning an increased number of activities to the team.